davants/Matthew5_Ver_3_000/Readme.md

 			details.
 Also, because of github settings to exclude un-needed visual studio files the ".obj" example geometry file "Elephant.obj" had to have its extension changed to ".obj_REMOVE_THIS".
 			After downloading the extension should be changed back to ".obj".
+			<span style=color:red;>IMPORTANT</span> If you do not change the ".obj_REMOVE_THIS" extensions to ".obj" this
+			app will not run correctly!

 	<br />
 	Each new version will add a small amount of functionality to keep learning easier.<br />